-So at very short notice (3 days) we edited, mounted and ordered his work following the advice we give in our eBook ‘How to present and mount your work’.
-I have to say myself, his portfolio looked cracking and would rival any portfolio done from a student who has done Higher Art.
-I felt confident that he would get offered a place based on his ideas, passion for art and with the guidance we’d offered he stood in a really strong position.
+So at very short notice (3 days) we edited, mounted, and ordered his work following the advice we give in our ebook ‘How to present and mount your work’.
+I have to say, his portfolio looked cracking and would rival any portfolio done from a student who has done Higher Art.
+I felt confident that he would get offered a place based on his ideas, passion for art, and with the guidance, we’d offered he stood in a really strong position.

-His interview was at 9.30am and by 10.30am I’d had a email saying he’d been accepted on the spot – result!
-I was so pleased for him as I could see his talent, commitment and potential, but we needed to make sure his interviewers saw it too.
+His interview was at 9.30 am and by 10.30 am I’d had an email saying he’d been accepted on the spot – result!
+I was so pleased for him as I could see his talent, commitment, and potential, but we needed to make sure his interviewers saw it too.
 This really is an outstanding result of our focussed, aim driven plan; that of getting into art college.

 Neither I or Lachlan really could have expected a better result.
 This is exactly why we have established Portfolio Oomph; to help really talented people get to where they want to be in life – in a creative environment where they can explore what makes them tick.
 We’re hoping we have many, many more success stories like this and we will ensure that they’re posted on this blog.